ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 ### Longitudinal data

 Using longitudinal data does not solve the problem.
-For example, there's a famous (and accurate) result that the use of night lights in a baby's room is associated with myopia in their later life.
+For example, there's a famous result that the use of night lights in a baby's room is associated with myopia in their later life.
 Babies with night lights are more likely to be short-sighted in later life than babies without night lights.